Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 ## Wrap Up (5 min)

 - Complete challenges
-- Begin first tutorial on closures.
+- Begin first tutorial on < topic >.
 - Read the content listed below if you need more clarity on closures.

 ***< TODO: review interview questions again >***